Slackadays/Clipboard/README.md

 - your freedom by being 100% free and open source,
 - and tons more!

-In short, we're here to help you save time and effort.
+In short, we're here to help you save loads of time and effort.

 <p align="center">
     <img src="documentation/readme-assets/ClipboardMakesYourLifeEasy.png" alt="CB makes your life easy." />